ngoldfine/portfolio/projects.md

 - Diligently annotated language data with morphological information by hand to analyze the structure of conditional constructions.
 - Assisted language revitalization efforts by sharing the final project paper with the Hoocąk language community.

-**Lingue regionali in Italia**

-- Researched and delivered a presentation on Italian dialectology and linguistic diversity.
-- Expertly delivered a 20-minute presentation entirely in Italian, including fielding audience questions.

-**Lingue italiane: storia e dialetti moderni**
+**Lingue italiane: storia e dialetti moderni** and **Lingue regionali in Italia**

-- Researched and delivered a presentation on Italian historical linguistics and modern dialectology.
+- Researched and delivered presentations on Italian historical linguistics, modern Italian dialectology and linguistic diversity.
-- Expertly delivered a 20-minute presentation entirely in Italian, including fielding audience questions.
+- Expertly delivered 20-minute presentations entirely in Italian, including fielding audience questions.

 ---